spackleso/spackle/apps/docs/src/pages/ruby.md

 ```

 ### Configure your environment
-In order to use Spackle, you need to configure your API key on the `Spackle` module.
-You can find your API key in Spackle app [settings page](https://dashboard.stripe.com/settings/apps/so.spackle.stripe).
+In order to use Spackle, you need to configure your secret key on the `Spackle` module.
+You can find your secret key in Spackle app [settings page](https://dashboard.stripe.com/settings/apps/so.spackle.stripe).

 ```ruby
 require 'spackle'